vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - diagnostics for missing or wrong-type references.

 Export resolves these references privately through the snapshot's typed asset lookup.
+SF2 and DLS then consume the same private synth-export input and result values;
+only their container writers differ.

 ### 16.2 MIDI export